 Treatments for nerve root and non specific back pain

 Nonspecific low back pain

-This is the most common type of back pain.
-The majority of cases of sudden-onset (acute) low back pain are classed as nonspecific.
-This is the type of back pain most people will have at some point in their lives.
+This is the most common type of low back pain.
+The majority of cases with a sudden-onset (acute) are classed as nonspecific.
+This is the type of low back pain most people will have at some point in their lives.
 It is called nonspecific because it is usually not clear what is actually causing the pain.
 The severity of the pain can vary from mild to severe.

 Nerve root pain - often called sciatica